A Question on Quora

 There is No Answer

-The idea that ‘you will never recover’ is foreign.
+The idea that ‘you will never recover’ is foreign to most people.
 When illness or pain wrecks you, you know that it will pass.
 This knowledge grants you some strength and comfort.
-But chronic pain has no beginning or end, it is part of the world we live in.
-It runs smoothly in parallel to the world of healthy bodies.
+But chronic pain has no beginning or end, and we move alongside the world of healthy bodies.
 Nothing seems amiss at first sight, because the world moves too quickly to really see.

-With all our advances in medicine and technology, we think that there’s always a solution.
+With all our advances in medicine and technology, it’s easy to presume that there’s always a solution.
 But chronic illness has no answer, it is always lurking somewhere, even while in remission.
 It breathes with us, eats with us, sleeps with us.
 To the point where sometimes, I think I have even grown attached to its detestable company, simply because it has become familiar.
 I notice when it is missing.
 Where could it be?
 Something is not right with the world.
-Is it coming back with company?
+Is it coming back with more of its friends?

-Perhaps ‘awareness of our fragility’ might not seem like the most important life lesson in the world, but it is the biggest realisation for me.
+‘Awareness of our fragility’ might not seem like the most important life lesson in the world, but it is the biggest realisation for me.
 I want to write something positive and insightful in conclusion here, but there is nothing more to it.
-I would like to say that it forces me to examine my mortality such that I can live more purposefully, but in reality, I am just trying to get by like everyone else in this world.
+I would like to say that it forces me to examine my mortality such that I can live with more purpose, but in reality, I am just trying to get by like everyone else in this world.